Deep Long-Tailed Learning: A Survey: Classic Methods

-Decoupling~\cite{kang2019decoupling} was the pioneering work to introduce the two-stage training scheme.
-It empirically evaluated different sampling strategies for representation learning in the first stage (c.f.
-Section~\ref{sec_resampling}), and then evaluated different classifier training schemes by fixing the trained feature extractor in the second stage.
-In the classifier learning stage, there are also four methods, including classifier re-training with class-balanced sampling, the nearest class mean classifier, the $\tau$-normalized classifier, and a learnable weight scaling scheme.
-The main observations are twofold: (1) \emph{instance-balanced sampling is surprisingly the best strategy for representation learning}; (2) the devil is in classification: \emph{re-adjusting the classifier leads to significant performance improvement} in long-tailed recognition.
+Decoupled training decouples the learning procedure into representation learning and classifier training. {Here, decoupled training represents a general paradigm for long-tailed learning instead of a specific approach.
+Decoupling~\cite{kang2019decoupling} was the pioneering work to introduce such a two-stage decoupled training scheme.
+It empirically evaluated different sampling strategies (mentioned in Section~\ref{sec_resampling}) for representation learning in the first stage}, and then evaluated different classifier training schemes by fixing the trained feature extractor in the second stage.
+In the classifier learning stage, there are also four methods, including classifier re-training with class-balanced sampling, the nearest class mean classifier, the $\tau$-normalized classifier, and {the learnable weight-scaling classifier.
+The main observations are twofold: (1) \emph{random sampling is surprisingly the best strategy for representation learning} in decoupled training; (2) \emph{re-adjusting the classifier leads to significant performance improvement} in long-tailed recognition.}

-Following that, KCL~\cite{kang2021exploring} empirically observed that \emph{a balanced feature space is beneficial to long-tailed learning}.
+{Following this scheme, KCL~\cite{kang2021exploring} empirically observed that \emph{a balanced feature space is beneficial to long-tailed learning}.
 Therefore, it innovated the decoupled training scheme by developing a $k$-positive contrastive loss to learn a more class-balanced and class-discriminative feature space, which leads to better long-tailed learning performance.

-MiSLAS~\cite{zhong2021improving} empirically observed that \emph{data mixup is beneficial to features learning but has a negative/negligible effect on classifier training under the two-stage decoupled training scheme}.
-Therefore, MiSLAS proposed to enhance the representation learning with data mixup in the first stage.
-During the second stage, MiSLAS applies a label-aware smoothing strategy for better model generalization, and further addresses the distribution shift between two training stages by keeping updating the running mean and variance in the batch normalization layers.
+Moreover, MiSLAS~\cite{zhong2021improving} empirically observed that \emph{data mixup is beneficial to features learning but has a negative/negligible effect on classifier training under the two-stage decoupled training scheme}.
+Therefore, MiSLAS proposed to enhance the representation learning with data mixup in the first stage, while applying a label-aware smoothing strategy for better classifier generalization in the second stage.}